Iterator Interface

 • copy(state) returns a copy of state

-• copyto!(dest, state) returns a copy of state
+• copyto!(dest, state) copy state into dest

 • getsolution(state) returns the current solution (x, p)